cora-doregan/frontend-test/README.md

 * A button to retrieve the entered users data
 * A pie chart to display the users repositories by language
-* A table to display the users repositories with the below columns
+* A table to display the users repositories with the below columns Repo name, Language, Date created, Date updated
- - Repo name
- - Language
- - Date created
- - Date updated

 ## Retrieving data

 To make things easier we have commited a github-api.js file with the endpoints needed to retrieve the information.

-## Creating the project

-Use Typescript and any charting library you like.
-This project is about evaluating your skill and learning about your prefernces and style.

 ## Submitting the solution